MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/xaml-islands.md

 | [MediaPlayerElement](/windows/communitytoolkit/controls/wpf-winforms/mediaplayerelement) | Windows 10, version 1903 | Embeds a view that streams and renders media content such as video in your Windows Forms or WPF desktop application. |
 | [MapControl](/windows/communitytoolkit/controls/wpf-winforms/mapcontrol) | Windows 10, version 1903 | Enables you to display a symbolic or photorealistic map in your Windows Forms or WPF desktop application. |

-For a walkthrough that demonstrates how to use the wrapped UWP controls, see [Host a standard UWP control in a WPF app](host-standard-control-with-xaml-islands.md).
+For a walkthrough that demonstrates how to use the wrapped WinRT XAML controls, see [Host a standard WinRT XAML control in a WPF app](host-standard-control-with-xaml-islands.md).

 ### Host controls